With the cost of energy on the rise, more and more people are becoming indebted to their energy provider.

 If you have exhausted all options and need help there are various groups that you can get in touch with that have been set up for this exact purpose.
 For example, you can contact the citizens advice bureau who are willing to negotiate with the energy companies on your behalf.

-Once you have noticed that you are in arrears the first step you will want to take is to contact your energy provider.
-The sooner you do this the sooner you can explain your situation and put some sort plan in place to get it paid off.
+Once you have noticed that you are in arrears the first step you will want to take is to contact your energy supplier.
+The sooner you do this the sooner you can explain your situation and put some sort of plan in place to get it paid off.

 You are always entitled to switch energy supplier at any point through your contract.
 However, you can only do so if owe less than £500 to your current supplier, if this is the case then the debt gets transferred to the new company as per the ‘debt assignment protocol’.
 Some companies will make you pay exit fees for leaving early though, so if you’re already in debt this might be something you will want to consider.

 This is highly unlikely and will only be used by the energy company as an absolute last resort.
 If you are indebted to them they will try and resolve the situation either with a pre-payment meter or a payment plan.
-The big six energy providers have all agreed to certain stipulations which means they cannot cut off a household if it has
+The Big Six energy suppliers have all agreed to certain stipulations which means they cannot cut off a household if it has:

 The only rules that all energy companies must follow is that you can’t cut off a household that has pensioners or children under 5 between the 1st of October and 31st of March (i.e. during colder winter months when heating is important).